Arnettie Stancil Hill

 Arnettie died on Saturday, June 3, 1916.
 She was only 42, just a year older than Tempy was when she died.
 It was Arnettie's wish that she be buried in the Stancil Cemetery.
 Fred honored her request.

 Neighbors assembled at Fred's.
 Some of the women washed and prepared the body.
-Men built the lined the pine coffin.
+Men built and lined the pine coffin.
 Other men dug the grave.

 Delia took her children Annie, Esker and Sallie to visit Arthur, Wilbert and Nancy four times per year.
 Delia would pack a picnic lunch and travel by Model T. Her daughter Sallie recalls having a chip knocked off her tooth when a bit of iron flew off the windshield.

-Millard and Zelphia, Moses and Frances would also visit Arthur, Wibert and Nancy with their children.
+Millard and Zelphia, Moses and Frances would also visit Arthur, Wilbert and Nancy with their children.

 Living in the orphanage was a difficult adjustment for the young children.
 Nancy adjusted well, but Arthur and Wilbert did not.